nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 don't need to expand this index in the ENDIVE, since the relays can compute it deterministically.

 A `BwIndex` is built using the IndexType_Weighted type.
-Each relay a weight equal to some specified bandwidth field in its consensus RelayInfo.
+Each relay has a weight equal to some specified bandwidth field in its consensus RelayInfo.
 If a relay is missing any of the `required_flags` in its meta section, or if it does not have the specified bandwidth